Charles Livingston Bull: Career

 Bull's first job at the age of 16 was preparing animals for mounting at the Ward's Museum in Rochester, New York.
-He later worked as a taxidermist in Washington, D.C specializing in anatomy of birds and animals.
+He later worked as a taxidermist in Washington, D.C., specializing in anatomy of birds and animals.

-During World War I, he designed recruiting posters.
-A notable example is Join the Army Air Service.
+During World War I, he designed propaganda posters to support the American war effort.
+A notable example is a recruiting poster titled Join the Army Air Service.
 Be an American eagle! which featured an eagle fighting a black bird.
+Another example is Keep Him Free, featuring a majestic Bald Eagle guarding a nest of World War I biplanes, which was designed to raise money via the War Savings Stamps program.

 Bull lived for many years near the Bronx Zoo in New York to allow close access to be able to sketch living animals.
 He made many trips to Central and South America studying wildlife in their natural surrounding.
 Stories and illustrations for this trip were published in his book, Under the Roof of the Jungle.
 He made many drawings to help garner public interest in eagles.

 Bull was a resident of Oradell, New Jersey and donated several of his works to the Oradell Public Library.